Moe202/CS175-Group-8/docs/proposal.md

 title:  Proposal
 ---

-# Summary of the Project
+# 2.2 Summary of the Project
+blah blah blah

-# AI/ML Algorithms
+# 2.3 AI/ML Algorithms
+Q-learning and reinforcement learning.
+Plans to implement computer vision if team finishes early.
+For example, recognizing how to avoid zombies when finding an optimal path.

-# Evaluation Plan
+# 2.4 Evaluation Plan